November 2016 — Black Friday

 He lifted his hands in mock surrender.
 “Touché.”

-Then he turned to me, grin still intact.
+Then he turned back to me, grin still intact.
 “Anyway. . .
 I’m Dorian.
 Candle-aisle traffic control, at your service.”

 A spark.